aditinageshwar/InterHostelCart/README.md

 Tech Stack:

   - Frontend: HTML, CSS (Bootstrap + Tailwind),Javascript, React.js.
-  - Backend: Node.js, Express.js, OracleDB.
+  - Backend: Node.js, Express.js, MySQL.

 Description:
 Inter-Hostel Cart is a visionary project aimed at creating a dynamic marketplace within university hostels, facilitating seamless transactions between students residing within the same accommodation.
 The platform serves as a centralized hub where hostel dwellers can buy and sell various products, fostering a sense of community and enhancing convenience for all users.